 With the market overwhelmed with mobile devices with all kinds of screen sizes and resolutions, Html5 enabled an experience that's uniform throughout.
 Html5 also brought many other important standards for web-based application development.
 It introduced web caching by using manifest files so that every modern web application can have offline functionality up to a certain extent.
 Furthermore, with the support of offline web storage, the application can also have full offline mode support.

 Another important feature of modern web application development is the usage of Css3 and Scss.
-While Css3 significantly extends the conventional Css to fit the latest web standards like animation, gradients, shadows, selectors, multi column layout.
-Scss is just a superset of Css3 syntax and its introduces extensions to Css3 which allow you to write clean code.
+While Css3 significantly extends the conventional CSS to fit the latest web standards like animation, gradients, shadows, selectors, multi-column layout.
+Scss is just a superset of Css3 syntax and it introduces extensions to Css3 which allow you to write clean code.
 It introduces variables and other features that provide options to extend Css and avoid constantly repeating the same lines.

 Having in mind all the benefits of the modern technology stack and number of clients we have served, the Future Forward outsourcing team has adopted all the standards and modern technology stack approaches.
-This way, we are able to provide our clients with the best solutions.
-At the same time, we can reduce our clients' costs by using latest technology stack and reducing the development time.
+This way, we can provide our clients with the best solutions.
+At the same time, we can reduce our clients' costs by using the latest technology stack and reducing development time.

 With the adoption of Agile development methodologies, we have the full product lifecycle development covered.
 What we actually do is follow SCRUM methodologies and procedures.
 It helps us better manage complex software and product development.